 However, increased technical skills aren’t necessarily a positive thing, especially when it comes to security.
 Allow me to explain.
 The introduction of new technology, such as a new Android version, does not imply that people would immediately adopt it.
 Google phone users anticipate rapid adoption.
 However, for the vast majority of Android users, everything is dependent on when their carriers push the upgrade.

 In other words, it’s not the users’ fault if they’re still on an ancient OS version.
 Not to mention the development of low-cost Android handsets, which may not receive an OS upgrade at all.
 The longer a user has to wait for an upgrade, the more time they miss out on new security features, vulnerability patches, and other changes.
+This is one of the reasons behind the android tablets’ failure.

 This might imply that prior version problems would remain open and possibly exploited by cybercriminals.
 One of the main draws for Android consumers is greater freedom, particularly when it comes to application platforms.
 Third-party platforms provide developers with the opportunity to test new ideas in a less-regulated, open market.